SysKitTeam/docs-monitor/get-to-know-syskit-monitor/backstage-screen/configuration/options.md

 ---
-title: Options
-description: >-
-  This article explains how to you configure the available options for SysKit Monitor.
+description: This article explains how to you configure the available options for SysKit Monitor.
 Options include General, Alerts, Export and System Jobs configuration.
-author: Andrea Budisa
-date: 29/6/2017
 ---

 # Options